OussamaTeyib/.github/CODE_OF_CONDUCT.md

 ## Enforcement Responsibilities

-I am responsible for clarifying and enforcing standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that I deem inappropriate, threatening, offensive, or harmful.
+We are responsible for clarifying and enforcing standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that we deem inappropriate, threatening, offensive, or harmful.

 ## Scope

-This Code of Conduct applies within all community spaces related to this project, as well as in public spaces when an individual is representing the project or its community.
+This Code of Conduct applies within all community spaces related to this project, as well as in public spaces when individuals are representing the project or its community.

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to me at [INSERT CONTACT METHOD].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to us at oussama.teyib@gmail.com.
 All complaints will be reviewed and investigated promptly and fairly.
-I am obligated to respect the privacy and security of the reporter of any incident.
+We are obligated to respect the privacy and security of the reporter of any incident.

 ## Attribution